 The Price Versus the Cost of College Education

 For those who are dedicated to recruiting young people for Christian colleges and universities, one common response causes much frustration: “We just can’t afford a Christian college.”

-The truth is attending any college comes with a significant price tag.
-Attending a Christian college may require higher out-of-pocket costs than do some other institutions, especially public institutions, as state subsidies for public education can be difficult to match.
+The truth is the cost of college education comes with a significant price tag no matter where you go.
+The cost of college education at a Christian institution may be higher than some other institutions, especially public institutions, as state subsidies for public education can be difficult to match.
 However, my typical response to this question is to ask another question.
-“Is the lower price tag worth the potential cost?”
+“Is the lower price tag worth the potential cost of college education?”

-Unfortunately, I know about cost.
+Unfortunately, I know about the cost of college education.
 Some pain still lingers from seeing one of my own children self-destruct.
-I remember how proud I was to see my dynamic, scholarship winning, powerfully Christian daughter move in as a freshman at a well-respected public institution.
+I remember how proud I was to see my dynamic, scholarship-winning, powerfully Christian daughter move in as a freshman at a well-respected public institution.

 I also recall the shock and grief that came not long after when I learned that drugs and alcohol had become so much a part of her lifestyle that they were putting her in grave danger.